thomas-illiet/terraform-server/README.md

 This project allows developers and DevOps teams to integrate Terraform workflows into their existing applications and services effortlessly.
 TerrAPI handles the heavy lifting, so you can focus on what matters — building scalable, resilient infrastructure.
 Whether you're deploying infrastructure on AWS, GCP, or other cloud providers, TerrAPI offers a seamless experience for infrastructure-as-code automation.

+Let TerrAPI be the "therapy" your infrastructure needs!

 ## Development

 Make sure you have a working Go environment, for further reference or a guide